TTOEKS/AES-Project/README.md

 # AES-Project
 Last update 2020.07.31
-This project is my graduation class work
+This project is my personal project devised by graduation class word

-I want make encrypted storage that anyone who not access can't read even admin
-And i should consider how can i save encrypted file name and send search query (EDB Keyword Search)

-Way 1:
-Save encypted file name and request encypted search query

-Way 2:
-After mapping between encrypted file name and token. request token query
+Current project goal: AES encrypted communcation

+originally, this project goal was make encrypted storage. this project was stopped so long times ago. so, change the project goal from encrypted storage to encrypted socket communcation
+I was started this project for implmented AES cryptography using C lang.
+Altough project goal changed, my goal was not changed.

-Encrypt type: AES, CBC/CTR(if i can)
+Encrypt type: AES (CTR mode)
 Network way: TCP socket
-Database: Mysql
 Rand function: rand of openssl

 ### To-do List